srthomp/srthomp/README.md

 ### Hi there 👋

+Year 1, Semester 2 at The University of Leeds.
+Studying MSc Computer Science (w/ Year in Industry).

 <!--
 **srthomp/srthomp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.